funvill/funvill.github.io/_posts/2007-11-25-how-to-access-facebooks-data.md

 ---
-title: How to access Facebook's data
+title: "How to access Facebooks data"
 date: 2007-11-25 20:47:00
+categories:
-categories: Development
+- Development
+slug: how-to-access-facebooks-data

 ---

 In my last article I talked about how to create <a href="/how-to-make-a-facebook-applcation/">a very simple Facebook Application</a>.
 We created a simple hello world application that didn't do too much besides login to the Facebook API.